Referral for Services

 How do I refer my child for GT testing?

-Please contact Mrs. Lunsford by email to refer your child for GT testing.
+Please contact Mrs. Lunsford by email with any questions regarding GT testing.

 What kind of testing will be administered?